What is a Managed IT Services company?

 What does a Managed IT Services company do?

 In addition to providing products (hardware) or licensing software to businesses, Managed IT Service companies, or IT providers, work with the business to solve day-to-day problems by utilizing technology solutions.
-This may include the setup of software that streamlines business operations, or establishing a network strategy to ensure a company's data remains safe and secure.
+This may include software setup that streamlines business operations, or establishing a network strategy to ensure a company's data remains safe and secure.
 The management of the strategy, software, and hardware is an ongoing relationship between the IT provider and the business to ensure that all of the technology remains up-to-date and the strategy adjusts when the business' needs alter.

 How accessible should your IT provider be?